Claracinus0Manaricanus/TextToAscii/README.md

 # TextToAscii
-this project is to turn text file into ascii format and output it as a file.
+this project is to turn text file into ascii format (decimal) and output it as a file.

+How To Use:
+it comes as a .out file which you can run with ./tta.out on terminal on linux systems.
+(tta stands for text to ascii) it will require some input first the full name of the file you want to use then the full name of the output file.